Financial Aid Waivers

 to borrow a Federal Stafford Loan based on the following limits:

-you borrow $3,500 through a subsidized Stafford Loan as a freshman, you will not be
+you borrow $3,500 subsidized Stafford Loan as a freshman, you will not be allowed

-allowed a subsequent loan until you advance to the sophomore level.
-To obtain a loan,
+to borrow a subsequent loan until you advance to the sophomore level.
+In order to

-a student must complete a CSU Federal Stafford Loan request form.
-This form may be
+obtain a loan, a student must complete a CSU Federal Stafford Loan request form.
+This

-downloaded from the financial aid website.
-Go to www.csu.edu, click 'Financial Aid'
+form may be downloaded from the financial aid website.
+Go to www.csu.edu, click "Financial

-and then click 'Apply for Loans.'
+Aid" and then click "Apply for Loans".
 Downloaded forms must be completed and submitted

-If a student who receives any federal and/or state student financial assistance, completely
+If a student who receives any federal or state student financial assistance completely

 withdraws prior to the end of an academic term in which he/she received federal/state